-Net (loss) income allocated to Class A Shareholders decreased by \$95.2 million, primarily driven by the \$200.0 million FCPA investigation reserve accrual taken in the first quarter of 2016.
+Net (loss) income allocated to Class A Shareholders for the year-to-date period decreased by \$178.6 million, primarily driven by the \$414.3 million FCPA investigation reserve accrual taken in the first half of 2016.
 In addition, lower incentive income and management fees and higher non-compensation expenses, partially offset by lower income taxes and lower compensation and benefits, also contributed to the year-over-year decrease.